Load Profiles

 Introduction

-The allocation of total billed energy to specific hours may be based on historical load usage patterns (static load profiling) or real-time sample metering (dynamic load profiling).
-In the initial estimation for the settlement of energy among LSEs, BGE will use the static profiling method.
-In the final estimation and settlement, for which real-time metering data for the period to be settled have been collected, BGE will use the dynamic profiling method.
-Both of these methods are documented on this web site.
+The allocation of total billed energy to specific hours will be based on actual rate class average profiles.
+In the initial estimation for the settlement of energy among LSEs, BGE will use the hourly profiles along with each customers’ specific usage factor.
+In the final estimation and settlement, for which real-time metering data for the period to be settled have been collected, BGE will use actual hourly data when available.
+For customers without available hourly data, the allocation of total billed energy to specific hours will be based on the actual hourly profiles.